blazej-smorawski/code-fiddle-backend/README.md

 The project is in very (very) early phase.
 These are milestones for version 0.0.1:

 - [X] reading JSON input from front-end
-- [ ] running user code in docker container
+- [X] running user code in podman container
 - [ ] code evaluation